 How do you position yourself as a competitive job candidate and get your career off to a strong start?

 It all begins with your training program.
 A good building design program will give you the edge you need to stand out, impress employers, and get hired.

-But with so many training options in the GTA, how do you know which program to choose?
+But with so many training options, how do you know which program to choose?

 We put together this checklist as a practical guide prospective students can use to narrow down their options.